lises-mermaid/social-contract---norms/Code Of Conduct.md

 - Can switch off every 2 days.

 - Pair program on assigned tasks- Can bring each other up-to-date.
-Everyone gets to touch.
+Everyone gets to touch on the different part of the project.

 - Record issues that are non-blocking and discuss right after lunch at re-group meeting